godzilla74/Whiskey-Tango-Foxtrot/README.md

-# pentest-tools
+# Whiskey-Tango-Foxtrot
-Automated framework to do stuff
+Automated framework to do big bounty recon

 ## What happens:
 1. Generates a subdomain wordlist with `commonspeak2-wordlists`